 To further reduce the risk of airline insolvency upstream, the revision of Regulation 1008/2008 could be used to ensure more consistent and effective implementation of the requirements on the financial oversight of airlines.

-Passengers travelling by air in the EU are protected against airline insolvency when booking a flight as part of a package holiday or “linked travel arrangement”Purchasing travel services from different providers through linked online booking process, e.g. a flight and car rental through an online travel intermediary under Directive (EU) 2015/2302.
+Passengers travelling by air in the EU are protected against airline insolvency when booking a flight as part of a package holiday or “linked travel arrangement”Purchasing travel services from different providers through a linked online booking process, e.g. a flight and car rental through an online travel intermediary under Directive (EU) 2015/2302.
 For flights that have not been booked as part of a package, there are adequate existing protections and measures to repatriate passengers in the event of an airline insolvency.
-Hardly any other economic sector has a formal legal obligation to protect customers in case of a bankruptcy.
+Hardly any other economic sector has a formal legal obligation to protect customers in case of bankruptcy.
 General business law (e.g. rules for creating a business or bankruptcy procedure) is used to regulate such matters in different EU Member States and on a global level.

 Airline insolvencies are rare and affect a small proportion of the travelling public.
-Indeed, between 2011 and 2019, 0.04% of total passengers in the EU were affected by an airline insolvency.Steer, Study on the current level of protection of passenger rights in the EU, 2020.
+Indeed, between 2011 and 2019, 0.04% of total passengers in the EU were affected by airline insolvency.Steer, Study on the current level of protection of passenger rights in the EU, 2020.
 Available here.
 In the same period, more than 8 billion passengers travelled by air.Based on Statista data, accessed on 27.04.21.
 Available here There are already several efficient measures available to passengers in case an airline fails: